 What does being stuck mean?
 When you’re feeling stuck, it might seem there is really no other thing to call it, but if we think about it a little bit, it could be that you find no meaning, or can’t get grounded in life.
 Perhaps you feel like you aren’t learning anything, or you’re just bored.

-There’s probably more than a dozen other reasons, but it really does just boil down to being stuck.
+There are probably more than a dozen other reasons, but it really does just boil down to being stuck.

 Let’s look at that some more – what makes you think you’re stuck?
 Are you comparing your life against another’s?
 Maybe you read that life should be a certain way but it’s not despite your best efforts.